HaowenHou/zero-music-mern/README.md

 - Mute
 - Change prev/next track icon

+**Favorites:**

+- Change the default cover when there is no favorite track.

 ## Done
 - If refreshed after logging in, the topbar briefly shows as not logged in (before the session is retrieved).